 The definition of the reportable classes reflects the different characteristics of the major financial instruments held by IMMOFINANZ Group.
 Accordingly, similar financial instruments are grouped together into a class.
 The classes are also defined to facilitate reconciliation with the line items shown on the balance sheet.
-These factors led to the definition of the following classes: trade accounts receivable, financial instruments and cash and cash equivalents (asset classes) as well as liabilities arising from bonds, liabilities with financial institutions, other financial liabilities, trade accounts payable, derivatives and miscellaneous other liabilities (liability classes).
+These factors led to the definition of the following classes: trade accounts receivable, financing receivables, loans and other receivables (including restricted funds), derivatives, miscellaneous other financial instruments and cash and cash equivalents (asset classes) as well as liabilities arising from bonds, liabilities with financial institutions, other financial liabilities, trade accounts payable, derivatives and miscellaneous other liabilities (liability classes).